openfaas/faas/watchdog/README.md

 HEALTHCHECK --interval=5s CMD [ -e /tmp/.lock ] || exit 1
 ```

 The watchdog process creates a .lock file in `/tmp/` on starting its internal Golang HTTP server. `[ -e file_name ]` is shell to check if a file exists.
+With Windows Containers this is an invalid path so you may want to set the `suppress_lock` environmental variable.

-Swarm tutorial on Healthchecks:
+Read my Docker Swarm tutorial on Healthchecks:

  * [Test-drive Docker Healthcheck in 10 minutes](http://blog.alexellis.io/test-drive-healthcheck/)

 **Environmental overrides:**

-A number of environmental overrides can be added for additional flexibility and options:
+The watchdog can be configured through environmental variables.
+You must always specifiy an `fprocess` variable.

 | Option                 | Usage             |
 |------------------------|--------------|